Song requests, music through your Twitch chat bot

 - Moobot editors

-checkbox in the filtering menu and then adjust the minimum amount of minutes watched in the «Minimum amount of time watched»
+section in the settings menu and adjust the «Minimum amount of time watched»

 input.

-YouTube has a vast library of videos, but they all may not be what you want to listen to.
+YouTube has a vast library of songs, but not all of them may be what you want to listen to.

-If you want to restrict requests to a certain YouTube category, you can do this in the «Only accept requests from these YouTube categories»
+If you want to restrict requests to a certain YouTube category, you can do this by selecting your desired categories in the «Only accept requests from these YouTube categories»

 input.